EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

-Integration challenges do not end once an API is built.
-The real test lies in how that API behaves in diverse, multi-system environments where security, latency, and data consistency must be carefully managed.
-In a recent webinar, Adaptigent Sales Engineer Matt Lauer walked through how Adaptive Integration Fabric supports real-world API use cases—ranging from public cloud services to internal mainframe transactions—while maintaining control over traffic flows, orchestration, and access boundaries.
+In a recent webinar, Adaptigent Sales Engineer Matt Lauer walked through how Adaptive Integration Fabric supports real-world API use cases, from public cloud services to internal transactional systems, while maintaining control over API traffic flows, orchestration, and security boundaries.

 Watch the full segment here